 Outside of summer, LA’s skies are less foggy, and the weather is most comfortable during winter.
 The region’s annual average temperature is 63 degrees Fahrenheit, with an average January minimum of 48 degrees and an average July maximum of 75 degrees.

-You don’t have to be a hip starlet or business magnate to find your place in LA, a city constantly reinventing itself and leaving visitors seeing stars, as well as fashionistas, international politicos, Trojans (USC) and Dodgers.
+You don’t have to be a hip starlet or business magnate to find your place in LA, a city constantly reinventing itself and leaving visitors seeing stars, as well as fashionistas, international tycoons, Trojans (USC) and Dodgers.
 Los Angeles has long been a booming city that embraces the new and welcomes change.
-And with temperate weather year-round, expansive beaches, world-class shopping and industry-leading entertainment, it’s no wonder this cultural hub is a top destination for millions each year.
+And with a temperate climate, fabulous beaches, world-class shopping and Hollywood, it’s no wonder this cultural hub is a top destination for millions each year.

 Founded by the Spanish in 1781, there wasn’t much to note in LA until 1911, when the first film studio opened.
-The population soared, along with box-office hits, in the 1920s and 1930s as people from all walks came to seek their fortunes.
-And with each release from Hollywood, the glamour of LA drew eyes across the world to this trend-setting metro and leader of entertainment, fashion and arts culture.
+The population soared, along with box-office hits, in the 1920s and 1930s as people from all corners of the world pursued their dreams here.
+With each new release from Hollywood, the glamor of LA garnered attention as a trend-setting metro and leader in entertainment, fashion and the arts.

 Today, the “City of Angels” is the second-largest city in the United States and a center for pop culture, as well as science, technology and education.
-Its high-brow offerings include world-class museums and art venues, such as the Getty Center, Los Angeles County Museum of Art, Huntington Art Gallery and the Virginia Steel Scott Galleries.
-And the city’s focus on international trade bolsters both its thriving economy and its desire to taste and embrace fashion, arts and cuisines across the globe.
+Its high-brow offerings include world-class museums, including The Getty Center, Los Angeles County Museum of Art, Huntington Art Gallery and the Virginia Steele Scott Galleries of American Art.
+The city’s focus on international trade bolsters both its thriving economy and its desire to taste and embrace fashion, arts and cuisines from around the globe.

-Disneyland and Hollywood, which made LA the “Entertainment Capital of the World,” remain major draws.
-Neighboring the Pacific Ocean, LA offers Manhattan Beach, which has a paved walking path; Zuma Beach, one of the best for surfing; and quirky Venice Beach, place custom-made for people-watching.
-Also, don’t forget the 22-mile bicycle trail stretching from Malibu’s Will Rogers State Beach to Torrance County Beach in Redondo Beach.
+Disneyland® and movies helped transform LA into the “Entertainment Capital of the World,” and remain major draws.
+Overlooking the Pacific Ocean, LA offers Manhattan Beach, which has a paved walking path; Zuma Beach, one of the best for surfing; and quirky Venice Beach, a place custom-made for people-watching.
+And don’t forget the 22-mile South Bay Bicycle Trail stretching from Malibu’s Will Rogers State Beach to Torrance County Beach in Redondo Beach.

-To see musicians, actors and athletes in action, head downtown to the Disney Concert Hall, Staples Center and the Orpheum Theatre in the Broadway District, home to one of the world’s highest concentrations of historic cinemas.
-The 27-acre LA Live complex, a destination all its own, features Club Nokia, the Nokia Theatre, the Grammy Museum, movie theaters, bars and restaurants, ESPN’s West Coast Studios and a 54-story hotel.
-And if you don’t cross paths with your favorite celeb, then at least stand heel-to-heel (or gun print, leg print or horseshoe!) with the nearly 200 Hollywood greats memorialized in the concrete before Grauman’s Chinese Theatre.
+To see musicians, actors and athletes in action, head downtown to the Walt Disney Concert Hall, Staples Center and Orpheum Theatre in the Broadway District, home to a number of iconic movie palaces from the golden age.
+The 27-acre LA Live complex, a destination not to be missed, features Club Nokia, the Nokia Theatre L.A.
+Live, the GRAMMY Museum®, movie theaters, bars and restaurants, ESPN’s West Coast Studios and two outstanding hotels.
+If you don’t cross paths with your favorite celeb, then at least stand in their footprint (or gun print, leg print or horseshoe!) with the nearly 200 Hollywood greats memorialized in cement in the forecourt of TCL Chinese Theatre (formerly Grauman’s Chinese Theatre).

 Downtown revitalization might offer a focal point for LA, where suburban sprawl has been well-entrenched since World War II, when munitions factories, shipyards and aerospace giants Lockheed, Rockwell, General Dynamics and McDonnell Douglas opened in Southern California and began attracting workers.
-But it’s important to remember that the greater LA metro area spans more than 4,000 square miles and has a population of 9.8 million.
-LA residents love their cars, have a history of resisting public transportation and stand-still traffic is common.
-So planning the perfect visit means picking the location with access to desired activities without too much long-distance ground travel.
+But it’s important to remember that the greater LA metro area spans more than 4,000 square miles and LA County has a population of 10 million.
+LA residents love their cars, so grid-lock and bumper-to-bumper commutes are not uncommon.
+The perfect visit means selecting a location with easy access to where you want to go with the shortest travel time possible.